We aim to make a Glenalmond education open to all, with bursaries available for those who would not otherwise be able to afford our fees.

-More information is available in the Guide to Financial Assistance 2014-15.
+More information is available in the Guide to Financial Assistance, Scholarships and Awards 2015-16.

 Applying for financial assistance at Glenalmond is straightforward.
 Applications are dealt with sensitively and in the strictest confidence.
 All applicants fill out an application form and supply documentary evidence which provides details of their income and capital.
 Application forms need to be returned to our Director of Finance no later than 1 February in the calendar year of entry.
 Applications will be considered after this date but any decision will be dependent upon the availability of school bursary funds.